lewis-jeffery/DC-coupled-battery-monitor/README.md

 Data is transmitted via WiFi which is also needed at the car charger end and may also need to be available during a power outage.

 ## CT simulator
+The CT simulator is based on an ESP32 that polls the Raspberry server regularly and multiplies this by a sample of the grid voltage.
+An analog signal is derived from the ESP32 PMW output which is filtered and AC coupled to an opamp voltage to current converter.

 ![PCB](CT_simulator_PCB.png)